-So many years had passed since she had heard the wizened old cowboy’s voice, but the sound washed over her as though it had been only yesterday.
-Feeling a delighted smile fill her features, she turned, instantly spotting his arm waving over the heads of the crowd.
+So many years had passed since she heard the wizened old cowboy’s voice, but the sound washed over her as though it had been only yesterday.
+A delighted smile filled her features, and she instantly spotted his arm waving over the heads of the crowd.
 She returned the wave, then nudged her way through the throng toward him.

 “Took yer own sweet time in comin’ back, didn’t you, young lady?”
 Cookie scolded with a frown on his face and a twinkle in his eye.
 “What’s the matter?
 Ain’t cow country good enough fer you anymore?”

 Knowing there was no malice in his reprimand, Sonnie laughed.
 Dubbed Cookie for the ready supply of treats he’d kept in his saddlebag to surprise her with as a child, he had worked for her father for as long as she could remember and was as loyal and dedicated as any man could be.

 “That’s not true, you grouchy dear, and you know it.”
 She dropped a quick kiss upon his stubbly cheek.
 “How good to see you again!”

 “What do y’mean ‘grouchy’?
 Me?
 Heck, anyone’d turn grouchy standin’ ‘round waitin’ for you and that iron horse to roll in.”

 “Don’t you pay him no mind, Miss Sonnie.
 We hardly waited at all, and Cookie was plain fascinated by that there train.”

 Sonnie’s glance lifted upward to the tall cowboy beside him.
 She smiled.
 “How are you, Stick?”
 Painfully shy and obviously infatuated, he’d earned his nickname from his lanky height and bony features, but not a finer wrangler did Vince Mancuso employ.
 “My, I do believe you’ve gotten more handsome since I saw you last.”